• Skip to primary navigation

 Jump to Recipe·Print Recipe

-This Mexican Cauliflower Elote (Keto and Gluten Free) is made with cauliflower, chili powder, sour cream, mayonnaise, hot sauce, limes, cotija cheese and cilantro.
+This Mexican Street Style Cauliflower Recipe is made with cauliflower, chili powder, sour cream, mayonnaise, hot sauce, limes, cotija cheese and cilantro.

-This Mexican Cauliflower Elote (Keto and Gluten Free) is made with cauliflower, chili powder, sour cream, mayonnaise, hot sauce, limes, cotija cheese and cilantro.
+This Mexican Street Style Cauliflower Recipe is made with cauliflower, sour cream, mayonnaise, hot sauce, limes, and cheese.

 This was one of those recipes I came up with and I was so excited to try it.
 I googled it (some variations already existed) but I gave it my own twist.
 I was thinking of making a street style corn recipe but instead using cauliflower for a more healthy version.
 It was absolutely delicious, and don’t forget to use the tortilla chips for that crunch.
 This will forever be your favorite veggie side dish once you try it.
 It is gluten free and paleo friendly!